GaspardMar/MEASpikeR/README.md

 # for loading devtools package
 library(devtools)

-# for installing the MEASpikeR package
+# for installing the MEASpikeR package with the vignette
 devtools::install_gitlab("icm-institute/DAC/biostats/MEASpikeR", build_vignettes = TRUE)

 # for loading the MEASpikeR package